FredYeh247/Flyguy/README.md

 * Start training in ```Python\training``` and burn the tensorflow_lite model in the himax board
 * Press reset button to inference on Himax WE-I Board and the predicted direction will show on teraterm terminal
 ![image](https://github.com/U3807/FLyguy/blob/main/Pics/predicted.PNG)
+## Peson detection and take photo
+* Setup the radio connection
+* Run the code in ```Python\sendpic```
+* If Himax WE-Iborad detect a person's face, the person's picture will be send through UART and displayed on screen